prio-data/VIEWS_FAO_index/docs/glossary.md

 # Glossary of Terms and Concepts
-*In progress for second round of review and edits*

 ## 1. **Event**
 **Definition:** A single observation of non-zero values within a well-defined temporospatial unit.
 The exact definition of an event is influenced by the specific spatial and temporal aggregation used for a given analysis.
-This may include aggregations at various levels such as a 1x1 PRIO grid cell month, a 2x2 PRIO grid cell year, an administrative unit month, a country year, or other defined units.
-The non-zero value could represent one of several different measures of fatalities contained in the data (see codebook for details).
-While various measures exist, the primary feature used is the total conflict-related fatalities per 100k population, with the base level of analysis being the monthly PRIO grid cell.
+This may include aggregations at various levels such as a 1x1 PRIO-GRID cell month, a 3x3 PRIO-GRID cell year, an administrative unit month, a country year, or any other applicable and defined units.
+The primary feature measured for an event is total conflict-related fatalities and total conflict-related fatalities per 100 000 people.
+The measure of conflict-related fatalities is defined by the Uppsala Conflict Data Program (UCDP), capturing all state-based, non-state and one-sided conflict.
+A non-zero value may represent one of a few varying measures of fatalities -- depending on the data used (see codebook for details) -- since total fatalities may be disaggregated into state-based, non-state, and one-sided conflict.
+The base level of analysis is a monthly 1x1 PRIO-GRID cell, which can be aggregated to other temporospatial units.

-**Example:** An event could be the number of fatalities per 100k population recorded in a grid cell during a specific month.
-An event could be the number of conflict-related fatalities per 100k population recorded in a specific grid cell during a particular month.
+**Example:** An event is the total number of conflict-related fatalities recorded in a specific grid cell in a specific month.
+This may be aggregated to the total number of conflict-related fatalities per 100 000 in all grid cells within an administrative unit in a particular year.
+It would include all non-zero values of fatalities related to conflict issues exceeding 25 battle-related deaths in a given calendar year.

-## 2. **(PRIO) Grid Cell**
+## 2. **PRIO-GRID Cell**
-**Definition:** The smallest spatial unit in the analysis, defined by specific geographic coordinates and time intervals.
+**Definition:** The smallest spatial unit, defined by specific geographic coordinates and time intervals.
 It is the basic unit used to measure events (e.g., fatalities per 100k population).
+One PRIO-GRID cell is $0.5 \times 0.5$ decimal degrees or approximately 55 \times 55 kilometers at the Equator with cell area decreasing at higher latitudes because of the earth's curvature.
+This may be referred to simply as a *grid cell* with the spatial aggregation specified such as 1 \times 1, referring to a single PRIO-GRID cell, or 3 \times 3, referring to an aggregation of three neighbouring PRIO-GRID cells.
+A PRIO-GRID cell may be presented at either a monthly or yearly temporal unit.

-**Example:** A PRIO grid cell is a $0.5 \times 0.5$ decimal degrees geographic area observed over a month.
+**Example:** One *grid cell* of a $0.5 \times 0.5$ decimal degrees geographic area observed over a month.

 ## 3. **Time Period**
 **Definition:** The temporal component associated with a grid cell.
-This could represent a month, year, or any other defined period during which data is recorded or analyzed.
+The smallest temporal unit is one month and may be aggregated to larger units.
+Therefore, a time period may represent a month, year, or any other defined period consisting of aggregated monthly units over which data is recorded or analyzed.

-**Example:** If the time period unit is months, December 2023 is an example of a time period, which would measure monthly fatalities per 100k population.
-If the time period unit is years, then 2023 is an example of a time period, which would measure annual fatalities per 100k population.
+**Example:** December 2023 is a *monthly* time period, while 2023 is a *yearly* time period.
+Each time period example would measure the non-zero count of total fatalities or total fatalities per 100 000 people for a specific geographic unit.
+Thus, December 2023 could measure the count of total fatalities in a single grid cell.
+A time period of 2023 would aggregate all observations across every month within the calendar year.
+It would be all non-zero events from January 2023 through December 2023.

 ## 4. **Potential Event**
 **Definition:** Any temporospatial unit within the defined geographic and temporal scope that could potentially contain an event.
 The exact definition of a potential event is influenced by the specific spatial and temporal aggregation used in the analysis.
-This may include aggregations at various levels such as a 1x1 PRIO grid cell month, a 2x2 PRIO grid cell year, an administrative unit month, a country year, or other defined unit
+This may include aggregations at various levels such as a 1 \times 1 PRIO-GRID cell month, a 3 \times 3 PRIO grid cell year, an administrative unit month, a country year, or other defined unit.

 **Example:** If a country is divided into 100 grid cells and observed over 400 months, there are 40,000 potential events.
-Naturally, this number is very dependent on the spatial and temporal scale defined for the analysis.
+Naturally, this number is dependent on the defined spatial and temporal scale.

 ## 5. **Cumulative Distribution Function (CDF)**
 **Definition:** A function that represents the cumulative probability of observing a value of a certain magnitude or lower.
-In this context, it shows the probability of seeing a certain number of fatalities per 100k population or fewer in any grid cell.
+In this context, it shows the probability of seeing a certain number of fatalities (total or per 100 000 people) or fewer in any given grid cell.

-**Example:** A CDF value of 0.7 at 10 fatalities per 100k means there's a 70% chance of observing 10 or fewer fatalities per 100k in a random grid cell.
+**Example:** A CDF value of 0.7 at 10 fatalities per 100k means there's a 70% chance of observing 10 or fewer fatalities per 100 000 people in a random grid cell.

 ## 6. **Event Probability (p_i)**
 **Definition:** The probability of observing an event of a specific magnitude or larger in a single grid cell, derived from the CDF.
 It is essentially the complement of the CDF at a given value, representing the probability of exceeding that value.